 “You must be happy when making dough,” said Levon.
 “That’s the most important part of Georgian cooking.
 Your happiness will seep into the dough and make it delicious.
-An unhappy person cannot make authentic hachapuri or khinkali.”
+An unhappy person cannot make authentic khachapuri or khinkali.”

-If there is anything Georgia the country has in common with Georgia the state, it’s that how fast and easy it is to gain a few pounds while enjoying the abundance of local comfort food.
-Whether it was savory perfectly grilled meat chunks on a shashliki skewer with sour plum sauce, or a meat filled khinkali dumpling, dripping broth all over my chin, or delicious roasted eggplant strips topped with walnut paste, we tried it, we loved it, we ordered more.
+If there is anything Georgia the country has in common with Georgia the state, it’s how fast and easy it is to gain a few pounds while enjoying the abundance of local comfort food.
+Whether it was savory perfectly grilled meat chunks on a shashlik skewer with sour plum sauce, or a meat-filled khinkali dumpling, dripping broth all over my chin, or delicious roasted eggplant strips topped with walnut paste, we tried it, we loved it, we ordered more.
 We were novices in Georgian food, overly enthusiastic and completely inexperienced, to Levon’s amusement.
 He laughed at me the first time I ate a khinkali – first taking a small bite of the dumpling and having the broth squirt across the table on Victor’s father, then overcorrecting by trying to stuff the next giant dumpling entirely into my mouth.
 He showed us the correct way, grabbing the dumpling by its twisted doughy tail, devouring it in one bite, and leaving the tail on the plate.

 “Only very poor people eat the entire khinkali with the tail,” he said.

 “I don’t think I would mind being very poor in Georgia then,” said Victor’s father, reaching for another khinkali.